UnboundVR/voxel-metavrse-server/README.md

 ## Get it running on your machine

-The first time you set up, you should install the required npm packages:
+The first time you set up, you should:

+1. Install the required npm packages:

 ```
 npm install
 ```

-You should also create a .env file with the following fields:
+2. Create a .env file with the following fields:
 ```
 PORT = <the port you'd like to run the server>
 GITHUB_CLIENT_ID = <the client_id of your Github OAuth app>